 The Brain Survives on Water

 Drinking water is the best way to quench your thirst.
-Even better it doesn’t come with all the sugar found in most fruit drinks, soft drinks, sports drinks and flavoured mineral waters.
+Even better, it doesn’t come with all the sugar found in most fruit, soft, sports, and flavoured mineral waters.

-In New South Wales 55% of boys and almost 40% of girls in year six drink more than one cup of soft drink every day by year eight these figures rise almost 60% of boys and more than 40% of girls.
-This clearly identifies that our kids are consuming far too much sugar drinks rather than water.
+In New South Wales, 55% of boys and almost 40% of girls in year six drink more than one cup of soft drink every day; by year eight, these figures rise to almost 60% of boys and more than 40% of girls.
+This clearly identifies that our kids are consuming far too many sugary drinks rather than water.

 Soft drinks, cordials, sports and energy drinks and flavoured mineral waters often have large amounts of sugar.
 In fact a can of soft drink contains around 10 teaspoons of sugar.